 With this game on, every day we would analyse about 10 licence plates and with that the problem of division, factors and prime numbers were resolved to a great extent.

-The first car my wife bought for me on arrival in Canada was a new Hero Accord and when I went to take the delivery, the agency had already procured the licence plate for me.
+The first car my wife bought for me on arrival in Canada was a new Honda Accord and when I went to take the delivery, the agency had already procured the licence plate for me.
 The number was ‘BBZW 139’.
 In North America, licence plates move with the owner, not with the vehicle.
 If you sell or change vehicles, you keep the licence plates and put them on your new vehicle.
 Hence this number plate remained with even though I changed three cars.

 The number also reflects a bit on my personality as 139 is an odd number and also a prime number.
 It has only 1 and itself as a factor and is not fully divisible by any other number.
 I believe that I cannot be affected by any factors or divided by any other than 1 – the God Almighty – and myself.